tsuiusi/textbooks/OS_Design_and_Implementation/chapter1.md

 * Parameters provide name of file and protection mode (e.g `fd = creat("filename", 0751)`)
 * Mode = flags that determine the perms and access for the file
 * Octal notation = 3 digit number - [0] represents permissions for the owner, [1] represents the permissions for the group associated, [2] represents the permissions of everyone else
+* Special files are called with mknod(path, octal, major device) instead
+* Read and write have various modes (like the Google Drive API)
+* Some programs need to be able to access any part of a file at random; **lseek** used for that purpose

 |Digit | Permissions|
 |-|-|